luckson1024/waitlistJS/docs/API.md

 ## Overview

-The API is now powered by Laravel PHP and MySQL, designed for compatibility with InfinityFree and similar hosts.
+The API is powered by Laravel PHP and MySQL, designed for compatibility with InfinityFree and similar hosts.
+It supports all waitlist, admin, content, settings, AI, and email features.
+The database schema is defined in `database/myzuwa_schema.sql`.

 ## Base URL